Ascending Passage .com HOME PAGE.

 Or you ask of the boatman who rows you, "How can you pull all day

-This familiar fame comes down through some twenty years.
+This familiar fame comes down through some thirty centuries.
 Carved upon

 limestone and granite, now it seems engraven also on every Egyptian

 itself upon the minds of millions.
-This Rameses is believed to be the
+This Rameses is believed by some to be the

 Pharaoh who oppressed the children of Israel.